Additive normal tempered stable processes for equity derivatives and power law scaling: Parameter estimation

 where $F\in \mathbb{R}^{n\times(r+1)}$ is s.t. its $(i,j)$ element is

 and $g_j$ is the $j^{th}$ component of $g$.

 In the literature, the case that takes into account Gaussian correlated errors on both the response vector and the explanatory variables is available for the fitting of a straight line \citep[see, e.g.][]{york1968least}.
-Consider the model with $y_i$ and $z_i$ subjected to Gaussian errors with variance $\Sigma_{z_i}$ and $\Sigma_{y_i}$ and correlation $r_i$.
-The estimated slope $\hat{b}$ can be obtained through a fast iterative procedure.
-Its first order approximation is
+Consider the model with $y_i$ and $z_i$ subjected to Gaussian errors with variance $\Sigma_{z_i}$ and $\Sigma_{y_i}$ and covariance $\Sigma_{z_i,y_i}$.
+The estimated slope and intercept $\hat{a}$ and $\hat{b}$ can be obtained through a fast iterative procedure.
+In the first order approximation